Trying to figure out where to stay in Salvador?

 Its abundance of inexpensive hostels make it popular with the backpacking crowd.

-Outside of Carnival and Sao João, there is very little nightlife after about 10pm unless there is a show happening on one of the three stages.
+Outside of Carnaval and Sao João, there is very little nightlife after about 10pm unless there is a show happening on one of the three stages.
 If nightlife is your scene, then look at Rio Vermelho.

 Housing choices: Hostels and pousadas (click to search)